Graphiiz/Devpool/README.md

 Step:
 * access to directory Devpool/mygame/
 * type command: python manage.py runserver
-* You will get theese lines:
+* You will get these lines like:

 Watching for file changes with StatReloader